sheepolata/WorldInConflictSim/README.md

 ## News and DevLogs

+### 22/04/2021

+Added the possibility of a city name to be based on its location (somehting like *LOCATION_NAME's Respite*).

+Modifified some text in the Kingdom tab of a community.
+Added some kingdom names and adjective and fixed some location names.

 ### 21/04/2021

 When displaying the graph (F1), the edges are now colored depending on the relation (the greener the better, the reder the worst, white for neutral).